 - What are users saying about our product?
 Are they satisfied with the solutions our product offers?

 - How well are those solutions working for them?

-Keeping these questions in mind when researching the user experience helps us improve issues customers might be inquiring about, understanding high bounce rates and low customer satisfaction reviews, or simply making your product more user-friendly.
+Keeping these questions in mind when researching the user experience helps us improve issues customers might be inquiring about, understand high bounce rates and low customer satisfaction reviews, or simply make your product more user-friendly.

 User research or market research, why is it so important?